- Email: Bill.Helfand@lewisbrisbois.com

 - Fax: 713.759.6830

-He is actively involved in labor, employment and civil rights and governmental liability training as well as training employers and managers, governmental officials and employees.
-He is frequently interviewed by various media and he speaks frequently on these topics to peer and professional groups such as the Texas State Bar, the Texas Municipal League and the Texas Council Risk Management Fund.
-In addition, he has served as an adjunct instructor for Sam Houston State University’s law enforcement and corrections management professional development programs.
+Bill is actively involved in advising clients on risk management and policy creation and implementation.
+He regularly provides training in labor, employment and civil rights and governmental liability training and training for employers and managers, governmental officials and employees in all areas of law.
+Bill is regularly asked to speak in legal continuing education and other forums, he is frequently interviewed by various media and he speaks frequently to peer and professional groups.
+Bill has served as an adjunct instructor for Sam Houston State University’s law enforcement and corrections management professional development programs and as visiting adjunct professor for University of Houston, Clear Lake on the topic of business law.

 Mr. Helfand is credited with over 200 reported opinions, many of national or regional jurisprudential significance.